 Like many of the most highly recommended VPNs, Hide.me is equipped with a kill switch.
 As soon as the VPN unexpectedly becomes unavailable, it ends your browsing session.
 This protects you from exposure when you are online.

 How Many Servers Does Hide.me Have?

-Comparing Hide.me to other, higher profile VPN providers shows that their server network is lacking.
+Comparing Hide.me to other high profile VPN providers show that their server network is lacking.
 They have a presence in more than 30 countries, and excess of 150 servers.
-That makes their system bigger than some competitors, but it’s nowhere near being able to compete with the big players that have multiple thousands of servers located in nearly every country.
+That makes their system bigger than some competitors, but it’s nowhere near being able to compete with the big players that have multiple thousands of servers located in nearly every country like NordVPN.